 The United States established diplomatic relations with Turkmenistan in 1992 following its independence from the Soviet Union.
 Turkmenistan occupies a critical geographic juncture, sharing long borders with Afghanistan and Iran, and acts as a transportation, humanitarian, and economic link to Afghanistan and the South Asian subcontinent, advancing regional stability.
 Turkmenistan is a closed society with an authoritarian political system and centralized economy.
-Turkmenistan’s energy resources hold the potential to alleviate regional energy bottlenecks, if developed with diverse export routes and in accordance with international transparency and anticorruption norms for the extractives industry.
+Turkmenistan’s energy resources hold the potential to alleviate regional energy bottlenecks and improve Turkmen society, if developed with diverse export routes and in accordance with international transparency and anticorruption norms for the extractives industry.
 Progress toward reforms has been sporadic, and improvements will require significant time, effort, and resources.

 The Government of Turkmenistan engages with the United States in many areas, including cooperation in border and regional security programs, educational and cultural exchanges, and English-language training.
-The government has taken some modest steps forward in human rights reform, although its overall human rights record remains poor, including re-designation in 2017 as a Country of Particular Concern for its restrictions on religious freedom.
+The government’s overall human rights record remains poor, including re-designation in 2017 as a Country of Particular Concern for its restrictions on religious freedom.

 U.S. Assistance to Turkmenistan

-U.S. foreign assistance objectives include strengthening Turkmenistan's capacity to contribute to regional peace and control its international borders and cooperate on regional security issues, encouraging citizens to play a greater role in civil society, increasing access to quality higher education, improving the capacity of the central and local government civil servants to perform their functions, and promoting private sector development and economic reforms.
+U.S. foreign assistance objectives include strengthening Turkmenistan's capacity to manage its international borders and cooperate on regional security issues, encouraging citizens to play a greater role in civil society, increasing access to quality higher education and health, and promoting private sector development and economic reforms.

 Bilateral Economic Relations

-Turkmenistan’s vast natural gas and oil resources continue to attract foreign companies to the country, but the Government of Turkmenistan has yet to implement reforms needed to create an inviting business climate, such as allowing onshore natural gas production-sharing agreements, where foreign investment and foreign investors are truly welcomed.
+Turkmenistan’s vast natural gas and oil resources continue to attract foreign companies to explore doing business in the country, but the Government of Turkmenistan has yet to implement reforms needed to create an inviting business climate, such as allowing onshore natural gas production-sharing agreements, where foreign investment and foreign investors are truly welcomed.
 Turkmenistan has signed a trade and investment framework agreement with the United States and other Central Asian countries establishing a regional forum to discuss ways to improve investment climates and expand trade within Central Asia.

-The United States and Turkmenistan have a most favored nation trade agreement.
-There is an ongoing review of Turkmenistan's status as a beneficiary country under the U.S. Generalized System of Preferences program, due to significant deficiencies in Turkmenistan's intellectual property protection regime.
-The U.S. Government considers the Soviet-era dual taxation convention to continue to be in effect and applicable between the United States and Turkmenistan.
+The United States and Turkmenistan have a most-favored-nation trade agreement.
+The U.S. government considers the Soviet-era dual taxation convention to continue to be in effect and applicable between the United States and Turkmenistan.

 Turkmenistan's Membership in International Organizations

-Turkmenistan and the United States belong to a number of the same international organizations, including the United Nations, Euro-Atlantic Partnership Council, Organization for Security and Cooperation in Europe, International Monetary Fund, and World Bank.
+Turkmenistan and the United States belong to a number of the same international organizations, including the United Nations, Euro-Atlantic Partnership Council, Organization for Security and Cooperation in Europe, International Monetary Fund, World Bank, and International Atomic Energy Agency.
 Turkmenistan is a member of the North Atlantic Treaty Organization's Partnership for Peace.